“The shortage of specialists in the field of cyber security is estimated at millions”, - Roman Chaplygin, PwC in Russia

 “Isn't all this going to the level of creating an international cyber security committee?”

-- During the last year the main trend -use of human factors, weaknesses and mistakes for the implementation of cyber attacks.
-A large number of complex attacks is implemented through social engineering, the impact on users, and only then - on the information infrastructure of the company.
-There is a big risk of the use of modern technologies by the attackers, artificial intelligence, machine learning, big data to create complex attacks.
-Zero-day vulnerabilities (previously not exploited vulnerabilities) continue to be used, exploits and attack tools are developed for these vulnerabilities
+— Over the past year, the main trend has been —using human factors, weaknesses and errors to carry out cyber attacks.
+A large number of complex attacks are implemented through social engineering, affecting users, and only then - the company’s information infrastructure.
+There is a high risk of attackers using modern technologies, artificial intelligence, machine learning, and big data to create complex attacks.
+Zero-day vulnerabilities (previously unexploited vulnerabilities) continue to be used, and exploits and attack tools for these vulnerabilities are being developed.